goldbergyoni/nodebestpractices/README.md

 ## ![✔] 8.12.
 Scan images for multi layers of vulnerabilities

-**TL;DR:** Besides checking code dependencies vulnerabilities, also scan the final image that is shipped to production.
+**TL;DR:** Besides checking code dependencies vulnerabilities also scan the final image that is shipped to production.
 Docker image scanners check the code dependencies but also the OS binaries.
 This E2E security scan covers more ground and verifies that no bad guy injected bad things during the build.
 Consequently, it is recommended running this as the last step before deployment.
 There are a handful of free and commercial scanners that also provide CI/CD plugins

 **Otherwise:** Your code might be entirely free from vulnerabilities.
-However, it might still get hacked due to vulnerable version of OS-level binaries (e.g. OpenSSL, TarBall) that are commonly being used by applications
+However it might still get hacked due to vulnerable version of OS-level binaries (e.g. OpenSSL, TarBall) that are commonly being used by applications

 🔗 [**Read More: Generic Docker practices**](/sections/docker/scan-images.md)

 ## ![✔] 8.13 Clean NODE_MODULE cache

-**TL;DR:** After installing dependencies in a container, remove the local cache.
+**TL;DR:** After installing dependencies in a container remove the local cache.
 It doesn't make any sense to duplicate the dependencies for faster future installs since there won't be any further installs - A Docker image is immutable.
 Using a single line of code tens of MB (typically 10-50% of the image size) are shaved off

 **Otherwise:** The image that will get shipped to production will weigh 30% more due to files that will never get used